IgniteUI/igniteui-documentation/topics/05_ASP-NET-MVC/Using_Ignite_UI_Tag_Helpers.md

 |metadata|
 -->

-# Using %%ProductName%% Tag Helpers
+# Using %%ProductNameProductNameASPNETCore%% Tag Helpers

 ## Topic Overview

-This topic demonstrates how to configure %%ProductName%%™ components by using the Tag Helpers syntax introduced in the new ASP.NET Core 1.0
+This topic demonstrates how to configure %%ProductNameASPNETCore%%™ components by using the Tag Helpers syntax introduced in the new ASP.NET Core 1.0

 ### In this topic